learn-co-curriculum/skills-based-js-intro-to-functions/README.md

 // ^ Note that in the above, JavaScript coerces the number 1 to the string "1"
 ```

 That's pretty cool.
-We use what's called a _parameter_, in this case called "name." **Parameters** or **arguments** are objects (there's that word again!) that get passed to a function to use when it runs.
-They're essentially local variables that stick around for the life of the function.
+We use what's called a _parameter_, in this case called "name." **Parameters** are objects (there's that word again!) that get passed to a function to use when it runs, note that when we call the function, we pass an **argument** instead.
+Parameters are essentially local variables that stick around for the life of the function.
 Note that `name` is only available in the body of the function.
 If we just type `name` in the console, we'll get an error because it's undefined!

+Note: *the **parameter** is what's given in the function declaration, the **argument** is what's passed when calling the function, an instance of a parameter.*

 ### Saying something new